titon/framework/docs/en/setup/installing.md

 #### Other ####

-If using Linux, or the previous suggestions weren't helpful, download Composer manually via cURL.
+If using Linux, or the previous suggestions didn't work, download Composer manually via cURL.

 ```shell
 curl -sS https://getcomposer.org/installer | php